algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0xb3
 - Pops: _None_
 - Pushes: _None_
 - Execute the current inner transaction.
-Panic on any failure.
+Fail if 16 inner transactions have already been executed, or if the transaction fails
 - LogicSigVersion >= 5
 - Mode: Application